grapkos/grapcore/README.md

        - Maybe, I will add these features later.

 #### Disclaimer
-This is just a collection of simple LUA scripts combined in one resource.
-I definitely did not write all this code.
+<sub>This is just a collection of simple LUA scripts combined in one resource.
+I definitely did not write all this code.</sub>